Shibori Silk Scarves

 BELOW, please see a selection of Shibori scarves that will be available on May 22 when the gallery opens for the season.

 "NUNO" is a Japanese word which means "fabric".
 Contemporary fiber artists have coined this term to describe the fabric made or the technique used to create lightweight and very delicate looking fabrics used for dramatic effect, especially nice for accessories such as scarves and wraps.
 Skilled artists can make nuno scarves that are as sheer as cobweb or thicker, depending on the enduse.
 Karen has made fabulous wraps that are popular for travelers to take on cruises.
-Her designs are not only extraordiarily beautiful but also carefree as they resist wrinkling and can be handwashed when necessary.
-It's all exciting work to see in the gallery.
-Come visit!
+Her designs are not only extraordiarily beautiful but also carefree as they resist wrinkling and can be simply handwashed when necessary.
+Most of the scarves do not need the optional steam ironing.

 The scarves illustrated below are NUNO scarves.
 Most of them have been sold.
 They are primarily used for winter wear as the wool and silk make for lightweight insulation to beautify outfits and keep necks warm!

 Some styles are perfect for cruise and evening wear.
 Feel free to contact us to see if a certain scarf is available, or, just drop by the gallery when it is open (OPEN flag will be flying!).

 MORE SHIBORI scarves will be added during July 2018.